irina-l/redmine_issue_template/test2.md

-# Redmine Plugin to Open Links in New Tab
+# Redmine Plugin for Opening Links in New Tabs

 With this plugin, clicking a link in Redmine opens it in a new browser tab instead of your current tab.
 This plugin works in Wiki and descriptions and notes for projects, issues, files, etc.